VirgilSecurity/virgil-crypto-c/docs/implementor.md

         <require>
     </implementation>

-The implementation item can have these attributes:
+The implementation item has this single attribute:

-project:
-    Parent project name.
-The project attribute is optional.

 name:
     Implementation name.
 The name attribute is required.